 3) Make chatbots part of your salesforce

 You may recall how annoying those early chatbots were.
 Many created more frustration than benefits for customers.
-Nevertheless, today’s bots utilize AI, machine learning, and natural language processing to create a digital assistant for shoppers.
+Nevertheless, today’s bots utilize AI, machine learning, and natural language understanding to create a digital assistant for shoppers.

 If you want to use a chatbot, it’s important to remember that it needs to be designed to allow you to learn about the customer’s needs first.
 Determine the reason why the customer has sought out web support; then, you can leverage the contact it has with your customer to make product recommendations.
 Don’t forget to usher them toward check out if they’re ready.

 Chatbots are a great way to free up your employees for other tasks, but that should not be the only driving reason to use them.
 When bots engage with your customers, their role is threefold: enhance the customer experience through personalization, drive sales and collect valuable information for future sales.

 4) Use data correctly

 Leveraging data to improve your customer’s experience is vital.
 As a retailer, your in-store POS system should merge its data with online checkout data.
 You can analyze shopper preferences in great detail to understand which incentives work well.
 With this data, you can also enjoy a more holistic view of your shopper’s behavior and a deeper understanding of their need for your product.

 5) Nurture brick-and-mortar engagement